-- 2.2.1 The applicant must receive the original certificate of medical fitness. - 2.2.2 The medical practitioner must keep copies of all the forms associated with the medical examination, including results of investigations in a confidential file, for a period of at least 30 years.
+- 2.2.1 The applicant must receive the original Certificate of Medical Fitness. - 2.2.2 The Medical Practitioners must keep copies of all the forms associated with the medical examination, including results of investigations in a confidential file, for a period of at least 30 years.
 This information is not to be released to any person, agency or employer without a signed consent form or as required by law.